< Explore all opportunities

 • Fee waiver requests are available for students who demonstrate significant financial need by the submission of one of the following:

-• An official SAT fee waiver form signed by a high school guidance counselor.
+• An official SAT or ACT fee waiver form signed by a high school counselor OR

-• An official NACAC fee waiver form signed by a high school guidance counselor.
+• An official NACAC fee waiver form signed by a high school counselor OR

-• A letter on school stationery from a guidance counselor stating that you qualify for the free lunch program.
+• A letter on school stationery from a school counselor stating one of the following:

-• A letter from someone other than a family member that addresses your financial situation.
+• A letter from someone other than you (the applicant) that addresses your financial situation

 Other Dates to Keep in Mind